Consorzio Vino Chianti: History

 On February 22, 1927, the consortium was initiated by 30 pioneering Florentine winegrowers.
-In 1932, through a ministerial decree on July 31, the production territory of the typical "Chianti" wine was delimited by law for the first time.
+In 1932, through a ministerial decree on July 31, the production territory of the typical "Chianti" wine was delineated by law for the first time.
 Seven production zones were identified, and the oldest original zone was recognized as having distinctive characteristics to be called "Chianti Classico."
-This and the other recognized zones (Montalbano, Rufina, Colli Fiorentini, Colli Senesi, Chianti Colli Aretini, and Chianti Colline Pisane) were located in five provinces: Florence, Siena, Arezzo, Pisa, Prato, and Pistoia.
-The decree also legally recognized the establishment of the Consortium for the defense of the typical "Chianti" wine, allowing these zones to use the term "Chianti."

-In 1932, with the Ministerial Decree of July 31, the territory for the production of the typical "Chianti" wine was delimited by law for the first time, and seven production zones were identified.
-The oldest origin zone was recognized for its distinctive characteristics, allowing it to be called "Classico." and it was joined by the other recognized zones - Montalbano, Rùfina, Colli Fiorentini, Colli Senesi, Chianti Colli Aretini, and Chianti Colline Pisane - covering areas located within five provinces: Florence, Siena, Arezzo, Pisa, and Pistoia.
-The Decree also acknowledged the usefulness of establishing a Consortium for the defense of the typical wine "Chianti," which allows these zones to use the term "Chianti."
+It was joined by the other recognized zones - Montalbano, Rùfina, Colli Fiorentini, Colli Senesi, Chianti Colli Aretini, and Chianti Colline Pisane - covering areas located within five provinces: Florence, Siena, Arezzo, Pisa, and Pistoia.
+The decree also legally recognized the establishment of the Consortium for the wine's defense, allowing these zones to use the term "Chianti."

-In 1967, typical "Chianti" wine obtained Denominazione di origine controllata status (Controlled Designation of Origin, or DOC) with approved regulations to guarantee quality.
+In 1967, "Chianti" obtained Denominazione di origine controllata status (Controlled Designation of Origin, or DOC) with approved regulations to guarantee quality.
 In the 1970s and 1980s, Chianti gained considerable domestic and international popularity.
 In July 1984, it received Controlled and Guaranteed Designation of Origin (DOCG) status, the highest level of Italian wine classification.